 In my life three major shifts happened:

-- What I thought I knew, I now didn’t as I was dismissed from a job I loved.
+- What I thought I knew, I now didn’t as I had been dismissed from a job I loved.

 - What I thought I believed, I simply couldn’t anymore as I had believed my partner and I had a great relationship, and a future.

-- How I thought my life would progress, it just wouldn’t because I knew that the spectre of MS was now in my and my son’s life and there wasn’t anything I could do about it.
+- How I thought my life would progress, it just wouldn’t because I knew MS was now the spectre at my and my son's feast.
+And there was nothing I could do about it.

 I had a couple of choices: